gibify/gibify/README.md

 # Hi There! 😀

-## Passion for technologies.
-I enjoy being in this algorithm universe.

 <!--
 **Evandro Gibicoski/gibifyofficial** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: